Instead of “Hybrid” or “Remote” Let’s Call it Strategic Flexibility

 Jessica DeGroot and ThirdPath Institute were recently featured in the Society for Human Resource Management’s newsletter.

-Here’s the link to the full article, or read on for an excerpt that helps illustrate how we as change agents, can make the most of this moment in time.
+Read on for an excerpt that helps illustrate how we as change agents can make the most of this moment in time.

 DeGroot has seen the power of strategic flexibility in the community of leaders her nonprofit supports.
 Long before the pandemic, these leaders were experimenting with remote work as one of the options offered to employees to develop an integrated approach to work and life—one that allowed them to be successful at work while having time and energy for life responsibilities.
 This paid off during the pandemic.
 At ThirdPath’s recent Leadership Summit, DeGroot discovered that, unlike many businesses today, none of the participants had lost a disproportionate number of female employees during the pandemic.

 Unfortunately, she has also heard a number of less-progressive stories, including those that illustrate outdated thinking by HR.
 “Too often, HR sees itself as rule enforcers for the way things have always been done,” she said.

 DeGroot shares the story of an engineer who had successfully worked remotely a few days a week his entire career.
 During the pandemic, he and other team members were laid off, but his confidence in his ability to work remotely inspired him to apply for a position that was physically located a four-hour drive from his home.
 It was a company he had been following due to its groundbreaking work, and since its employees had been working remotely for a year, he saw it as an opportunity to join the organization.

 When interviewed by one of the company vice presidents, the engineer was told, “HR’s policy is that you cannot work remotely.
 There’s nothing I can do about it.”
 But then the vice president confided that he had two team members who worked remotely long before the pandemic, one living even farther away than a four-hour drive.